Mortgage rates are moving higher this week. For California buyers and homeowners, that leads to one question: lock now or wait?

 - →

-Ask one direct question instead: If I lock today versus float, what does that do to my payment and cash to close?
-That answer is more useful than any market opinion.
+Ignoring the payment impact.
+Some people obsess over eighths of a percent without translating it into dollars.
+Ask instead: if I lock today versus float, what does that do to my payment and cash to close?

-If you want to see what today's numbers actually look like for your scenario, get a quick quote.
-We’ll show you real options based on your goals, timeline, and current California mortgage pricing.
+If you want to see what today's numbers look like for your situation, get a quick quote.
+We'll show you real options based on your goals, timeline, and current California pricing.